 Campers write actual letters home each week, with many writing more than that.
 Please write to your camper as often as you like.
 Positive and upbeat letters are best – hearing how much they are missed, or how quiet it is at home without them, may make campers homesick.

 For those who live overseas, we will scan and email letters from your camper to ensure delivery while they are at camp.
-We are happy to print letters for your camper from email as well.
+We also offer an email letter service through your CampIn Touch account for sending letters to your camper electronically.

 Care packages not containing food (including candy) or other banned items are allowed and encouraged.
 Campers love receiving small toys, games, or items they may have forgotten at home.

-For anything sent via USPS, please address it to your campers, care of:
+For ALL items, please address it to your campers, care of:

 100 Sibley Road